ThunderboltDev/Nitro-Ransomware-2.0/README.md

 ## For law Enforcement
 IF YOU ARE LAW ENFOCEMENT PLEASE CONTACT US BY ISSUES ANY SPAM OR FAKES WILL BE DELETE

+## If you have been infected please contact me via issues and i will try my best to help you out!

 ## USE AT YOUR OWN RISK!!!
 ITS NOT MY FUALT FOR ANY OF YOUR ACTIONS!!!
 1. Matthew 7:12, "So whatever you wish that others would do to you, do also to them
 2. Proverbs 12:22 states, "The Lord detests lying lips, but he delights in people who are trustworthy."